 The scene is an assembly at the famous Porch of Athens, where Zeno conducted his school.
 The context is that Theon, one of Zeno’s young students, has just been accused of associating with the school of Epicurus, which the Stoics condemned:

-When Theon finished speaking, the crowd opened, a man advanced toward the center, and announced:
+[divider_padding] [Theon then explained how he had come to meet Epicurus, and found that the accusations made against Epicurus had been unjust.] [divider_padding] When Theon finished speaking, the crowd opened, a man advanced toward the center, and announced:

 “Athenians!
 I am Epicurus.”